dexterklui/notes/Computer/Backend/sql.md

 #### Between Clause

-`BETWEEN` specifies a range of values. `NOT BETWEEN` is also available.
+`BETWEEN` specifies an (inclusive) range of values. `NOT BETWEEN` is also available.

 ```sql
 SELECT name
 FROM Branch
 WHERE asset BETWEEN 5000000 AND 10000000;
 ```

+You can use `BETWEEN` with dates, such as
+`BETWEEN '2000-01-01' AND '2000-12-31'`.

 #### Subqueries in where clause